-This is great news if your aim in life is to clock up as many air miles as you can and visit lots of countries whilst still saving money for your own personal travels you wish to take at another time of the year.
+This is great news if your aim is to clock up as many air miles as you can and visit lots of countries whilst still saving money for your own personal travels you wish to take at another time of year.

-I think Oslo might be a little different this time as I’m only spending a couple of days there — most of which will be spent travelling around, client dinners and visiting clients.
+I should say that I think Oslo will be different this time as I’m only spending a couple of days there — most of which will be spent on public transport, hosting client dinners and visiting clients.

 All this said, if you’re only hopping to a city for a few nights then I’m sure you can make do and just enjoy the fact that you’re going away on someone else’s dime.

-If you find yourself flying out somewhere for work, why not have a chat with your HR department and Manager about incorporating this with your Annual Leave / PTO.
+If you find yourself flying out somewhere for work, why not have a chat with your HR department and Manager about incorporating this with your Annual Leave or PTO.

-You could do your work out there as normal and then pay for the rest of your hotels and spending money whilst enjoying some time off.
+You could do your work out there as normal and then pay for the rest of your hotels and spending money while enjoying some time off.

 Although I may seem like I’m not too happy about travelling for work, it’s far from it.
-Yes, I would prefer to be travelling with my boyfriend rather than by myself and of course, I’d rather be travelling for leisure.
+Yes, I would prefer to be travelling with Scott rather than by myself and, of course, I’d rather be travelling for leisure.
 But as an avid traveller, I will take all I can get!

-For me, the dream would be travelling for fun whilst earning money at the same time and blogging all about my experiences.
+For me, the dream would be travelling for fun while earning money at the same time and blogging all about my experiences.
 That could happen, right?